 Financing Options for Solar

-The price of solar PV systems has come down dramatically in recent years.
-There are now more ways to help finance solar installations.
+The price of solar PV systems has dramatically decreased in recent years and there are multiple routes to help finance solar installations.
+Review the District Consumer Solar Financing Guide for more information (Spanish version also attached below).

 What are Solar Renewable Energy Credits?